Mohamed-s-negm/flower-dl-model/README.md

 There were some stuff that I added, such as early-stopping to stop the model when it no longer learns.
 I also used the save model to save the best model made at all cases.
-Added predict method to use the models. lastly, I added a method to show the confusion matrix of the model after training.
+Added predict method to use the models. lastly, I added a method to show the confusion matrix of the model after training. you can check them inside the conf_matrix folder.

 You should download the flower dataset and copy the path and paste it in data_path variable, also change the dash lines into this "/".